SDWebImage/SDWebImage/README.md

 > Cocoa uses this mode to restrict incoming events during mouse-dragging loops and other sorts of
 > user interface tracking loops.

-A simple test to recognize an application using NSURLConnection in its default mode to load there remote images is to scroll the UITableView with your finger to disclose an unloaded image, and to keep your finger pressed on the screen.
+A simple test to recognize an application using NSURLConnection in its default mode to load remote images is to scroll the UITableView with your finger to disclose an unloaded image, and to keep your finger pressed on the screen.
 If the image doesn't load until you release you finger, you've got one (try with the Facebook app for instance).
 It took me quite some time to understand the reason for this lagging issue.
 Actually I first used NSOperation to workaround this issue.

-This technic combined with an image cache instantly gave a lot of responsiveness to my app.
+This technique combined with an image cache instantly gave a lot of responsiveness to my app.
-I thought this lib could benefits to a lot of other Cocoa Touch application so I open-sourced it.
+I thought this library could benefit other Cocoa Touch applications so I open-sourced it.

 How To Use It
 -------------